Batyoaron/wificrea/README.md

 how it works?

 It generates random password with string, and it is gonna try connecting with the password that generated.
+Or you can use wordlist.